jplehmann/emulators/README.md

 Todos
 -----
+* try using setTimeout and setInterval/clearInterval
+  * check if device is started by repeatedly checking at intervals, once done execute a method
 * problem with restart adb causes grep to fail
 * finish start
   * make start block on it being started